 Hi.
 I’m Jay Fenster.
 Here’s a few biographical nuggets.

 I was born on Elvis Presley’s last birthday.
-Now I live in Las Vegas.
+People mostly associate me with Las Vegas.
 We don’t have much else in common.

 I was a professional travel writer before I was old enough to drive, and parlayed a genre-defining Las Vegas travel guide into a career as a casino industry marketing pioneer, first at Caesars Entertainment, where I built the company’s award-winning regional social media program from the ground up.